kgateway-dev/kgateway/docs/content/guides/security/local_rate_limiting/http.md

 ## Apply local rate limit settings to Layer 7 traffic {#layer7}

-1. Change the local rate limit settings in the gateway to apply to Layer 7 traffic instead of Layer 4 traffic by using the `httpLocalRatelimit` option.
+1. Change the local rate limiting settings in the gateway to apply to Layer 7 traffic instead of Layer 4 traffic by using the `httpLocalRatelimit` option.
 The following example configures the gateway with a token bucket with a maximum of 1 token that is refilled every 100 seconds.
 To verify that your rate limiting settings are working as expected and to simplify troubleshooting, set `enableXRatelimitHeaders: true`.
-This option adds additional rate limiting headers to your response that indicate what local rate limiting settings are applied, the number of tokens that are left in the bucket, and the number of times, the token bucket was refilled.
+This option adds additional rate limiting headers to your response that indicate the local rate limiting settings that are applied, the number of tokens that are left in the bucket, and the number of seconds until the token bucket is refilled.
+For more information, see the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/common/ratelimit/v3/ratelimit.proto#envoy-v3-api-enum-extensions-common-ratelimit-v3-xratelimitheadersrfcversion).
    ```yaml
    kubectl apply -n gloo-system -f - <<EOF
    apiVersion: gateway.solo.io/v1